GrantBenham/gbMod/README.md

     - Normality of residuals (Shapiro-Wilk test and Q-Q plots)
     - Homoscedasticity (Breusch-Pagan test and scale-location plots)
     - Multicollinearity (VIF analysis)
-    - Outlier detection using standardized residuals
+    - Outlier detection using standardized residuals (user-specified threshold)
+    - Continuous-variable violin plots show side-by-side distributions for original vs after-removal datasets (one row per variable, free y-scales)
+    - Binary-variable counts shown for original and after-removal datasets
   - **For Binary Outcomes**:
     - Appropriate diagnostics for logistic regression
-    - Pearson residuals vs. fitted probabilities plot
+    - Pearson residuals vs. fitted probabilities plot with Cook’s D highlighting
     - VIF analysis for multicollinearity
     - Note: Normality and homoscedasticity assumptions do not apply to logistic regression
-    - Outlier removal based on standardized residuals is disabled (not standard practice for binary outcomes)
+    - Influential-case detection using Cook’s distance (configurable threshold), with counts shown when applicable
 - **Missing Data Reporting**: Detailed breakdown of missing data by variable
   - Shows which variables have missing values and how many cases are missing
   - Helps identify data quality issues before analysis